trainart/linux2/2-3-1-Advanced Shell Scripting.md

 ```bash
 ./aver  5 8 13 77 AAA
 ```
-##### Task:
-Modify the above script not to exit in case of non digit argument.
-_Tip: you need to avoid script exiting on that error.
-This can be done in several ways either commenting appropriate line or changing it to `return` command:_
+**Task: Modify the above script not to exit in case of non digit argument. _HINT: you need to avoid script exiting on that error.
+This can be done in several ways either commenting appropriate line or changing it to `return` command:_**

+<br><br>

 Count sum of all digits in a number with `while` loop